njpanderson/push/README.md

 **Note: This extension is under heavy development and should be considered pre-alpha.
 Do not use unless you are happy to potentially lose data within your VS Code workspaces.**

 Push is a file transfer extension.
-It is inspired in part by Sublime's fantastic SFTP plugin, and provides you with a tool to upload and download files within a workspace.
+It is inspired in part by Sublime's fantastic SFTP plugin as well as Coda's workflow features, and provides you with a tool to upload and download files within a workspace.

 ## Features